GianpaoloBranca/HotStuff-Source-Code/README.md

 This is the repository for the source code of the game "HotStuff", developed during spring 2018 in Università Statale di Milano

-Developed by Gianpaolo Branca and Pietro Prebanca
+Developed by Gianpaolo Branca (Network and UI) and Pietro Prebanca (Gameplay)